PierreSenellart/apxproof/README.md

 other material are deferred to the appendix.
 The appendix material is written in the LaTeX code along with the main text which it naturally complements, and it is automatically deferred.
-The package can automatically send proofs in the appendix, can repeat in the appendix the theorem environments stated in the main text, can section the appendix automatically based on the sectioning of the main text, and supports a separate bibliography for the appendix material.
+The package can automatically send proofs to the appendix, can repeat in the appendix the theorem environments stated in the main text, can section the appendix automatically based on the sectioning of the main text, and supports a separate bibliography for the appendix material.